EmmanuelELOKA/terraform-beginner-bootcamp-2023/journal/week1.md

 ### What happens if we lose our state file?

+If you lose your Terraform state file, it can result in a significant issue that can lead to problems with your infrastructure management.
+The state file is a critical component of Terraform, as it stores the current state of your infrastructure resources and their mapping to your Terraform configuration.
+Losing the state file can have various consequences.

 If you lose your statefile, you most likley have to tear down all your cloud infrastructure manually.

 You can use terraform port but it won't for all cloud resources.
 You need check the terraform providers documentation for which resources support import.

 ### Fix Missing Resources with Terraform Import

+Terraform Import is a feature that allows you to import existing infrastructure resources into your Terraform configuration.
+This is particularly useful when you have resources that were created outside of Terraform, and you want to start managing them with Terraform without recreating them.

 ```
 terraform import aws_s3_bucket.bucket bucket-name
 ```